 4. Fennel Tea

-Made from dried fennel seeds, this tea has oils that relieve gas, bloating, constipation, and abdominal pain.
+Made from dried fennel seeds, this herbal tea has oils that relieve gas, bloating, constipation, and abdominal pain.
 It originates in the Mediterranean though it is now found all over the world.
-It's long been used to improve digestion and has a relaxing aroma.
-Tasting like licorice, this is a good option to try to help relive IBS symptoms.
+It's long been used to aid digestion and has a relaxing aroma.
+Tasting like licorice, this is a good option to try to help relieve indigestion and IBS symptoms.

 Benefits:

-• Improve sleep by relaxing your muscles, thereby allowing you to relax and unwind at the end of the day.
+Improve sleep by relaxing your muscles, allowing you to unwind at the end of the day.

 Side Effects:

-• Some people may be allergic to Fennel so be sure and consult your doctor before trying.
+Some people may be allergic to fennel, so be sure to consult your doctor before trying.

 5. Marshmallow Root Tea